-Deutsche Bank is managing the Group's cost base towards its cost/income ratio target.
-Deutsche Bank remains highly focused on cost discipline and delivery of the initiatives underway.
-Deutsche Bank expects noninterest expenses in 2022 to be lower than in 2021, largely driven by significantly lower transformation-related effects.
-Adjusted costs excluding transformation charges are expected to be essentially flat in 2022.
-Deutsche Bank expects the cost development to benefit from IT efficiencies resulting from the execution of IT strategies, run-rate benefits of headcount reductions in the previous year and front-to-back alignment as well as savings in Infrastructure functions from process optimization and automation.
-These effects will be largely offset by continued investments in controls, inflationary effects, the anticipated impact of foreign exchange rate changes and higher bank levies, driven by a higher assessment basis applied by the SRB and unchanged conservative assumptions with regards to irrevocable payment commitments.
+Deutsche Bank remains committed to continuing its cost reduction efforts and expects to continue to execute on its 2022 strategic ambitions.
+However, Deutsche Bank also recognizes increasing cost pressures from factors outside its control including higher-than-expected bank levies, inflation, unforeseen costs related to the war in Ukraine, and litigation matters.
+Deutsche Bank also made the decision not to cap strategic investments in its control environment, staff, and technology to drive growth and efficiency, which are important for its longterm strategic direction.
+In the light of both revenue and cost developments, Deutsche Bank has updated its 2022 cost/income target.
+Deutsche Bank's guidance for the cost/income ratio is now in the mid- to low-70s percent for 2022.
+Noninterest expenses in 2022 are expected to be lower than in 2021, largely driven by significantly lower transformation related effects.
+Adjusted costs excluding transformation charges are expected to be essentially flat in 2022, driven by benefits from IT efficiencies resulting from the execution of IT strategies, run-rate benefits of headcount reductions in the previous year and front-to-back alignment as well as savings in Infrastructure functions from process optimization and automation.
+These effects are expected to be largely offset by continued investments in controls, the anticipated impact of foreign exchange rate changes and higher bank levies.
+In addition, higher compensation costs from retaining and attracting talent as well as higher-than-anticipated control function and financial crime remediation costs continue to put upward pressure on expenses.

-Amid an anticipated slowdown of macro-economic growth in 2022 from the exceptionally strong levels in the previous year and also driven by recent geopolitical developments, Deutsche Bank expects provisions for credit losses to be significantly higher in 2022 compared to the previous year.
-Provisions for credit losses for the full year 2022 should be around 25 basis points as a percentage of its anticipated average loans as the impact of the war in Ukraine is expected to add around 5 basis points to its previous guidance of around 20 basis points.
+Amid the slowdown of macro-economic growth mainly driven by the war in Ukraine, elevated inflationary trends globally and recent geopolitical developments in 2022 from the strong levels in the previous year, the Group expects provisions for credit losses to be significantly higher in 2022 compared to the previous year.
+Provisions for credit losses for the full year 2022 should be around 25 basis points as a percentage of its anticipated average loans as the impact of the war in Ukraine is expected to add to its previous guidance of around 20 basis points.
 Deutsche Bank's credit portfolio quality remains strong, and Deutsche Bank is well positioned to manage emerging risks including geopolitical uncertainties, supply chain disruptions and expected policy tightening.

-Deutsche Bank expects its Common Equity Tier 1 ratio ("CET 1 ratio") to essentially remain flat and to remain above 12.5 % in 2022 as compared to 2021.
-Deutsche Bank expects higher risk-weighted assets ("RWA") from growth in its Core Bank as well as supervisory decisions offset by continued reductions in the Capital Release Unit ("CRU") and lower Operational Risk RWA.
-For 2022, Deutsche Bank expects to end the year with a CET 1 ratio of 13 % or higher, reflecting organic capital generation offsetting the impact of RWA increases and distributions.
+The Group expects its Common Equity Tier 1 ratio ("CET 1 ratio") to remain essentially flat and to remain above 12.5 % in 2022.
+It expects higher risk-weighted assets ("RWA") from growth in the Core Bank as well as supervisory decisions offset by continued reductions in the Capital Release Unit ("CRU") and lower Operational Risk RWA.
+For 2022, the Group expects to end the year with a CET 1 ratio of approximately 13 %, reflecting organic capital generation offsetting the impact of RWA increases and distributions.